Hotels near Arizona National Golf Club

 Which hotels near Arizona National Golf Club have a fitness center?

-Which hotels near Arizona National Golf Club have a pool?
+Which hotels near Arizona National Golf Club have an outdoor pool?

 Do any hotels near Arizona National Golf Club offer a shuttle?